vatsaltibrewal/Doubt-It/README.md

 3. **Support teams scale effectively** by focusing on complex problems
 4. **Developers stay in flow** by getting answers where they already work

-DoubtIt is starting with the Aptos blockchain ecosystem, but our approach can be applied to any technical domain where rapid, accurate support is critical.
+DoubtIt is starting with all Frameworks, but our approach can be applied to any technical domain where rapid, accurate support is critical.

 ## License